gardener/sow/README.md

 - `show`: show meta data of given components
 - `info`: show info about actual position in filesystem
 - `version`: show tool version
+- `order`: show order of components and/or their deploy or deletion order

 The command supports the following options:
 - `-a`: complete the component list